 - Mental health

-The implementation of the strategic plan includes the delivery of the EITP Trauma Informed Practice project until 31 March 2020.
+The SBNI's Strategic Plan for the next 4 years incorporates the delivery of the Trauma Informed Practice Project from April 2018 until 31 March 2020.

 The EITP Trauma Informed Practice Project has been extended from 1 April 2020 for a further year to continue the strategic implementation of ACE Awareness and Trauma Informed Practice across organisations through a consistent systemic approach in Northern Ireland.
 Further information will be made available shortly.